squidsolutions/aws-eb-shell/README.md

 ## ElasticBeanstalk components

-* An **EB "Save Configuration"** explains how to deploy the ELB and EC2 instances
+* An **EB "Saved Configuration"** explains how to deploy the ELB and EC2 instances
 * An **EB "Application Version"** represents your code to be deployed
-* An **EB "Environment"** is created using one "Save Configuration" and one "Application Version", and it will spawn new:
+* An **EB "Environment"** is created using one "Saved Configuration" and one "Application Version", and it will spawn new:
   * EC2 Elastic Load Balancer
   * EC2 Autoscaling Group
   * EC2 Security Groups